 2 or 3 Heads per side?

 The front is the main area most people need to protect and in many parts of the country they only target the front of your vehicle.
 As for how many heads you need per side of your vehicle, here’s the general rule of thumb:

-For small and compact cars, 2 heads will generally provide sufficient protection.
+For small and compact cars, 2 heads will generally provide sufficient protection in many situations.
 Standard/mid-sized vehicles can often work well with just 2 heads as well, especially against older guns.

 Midsize to large cars, including wide sports cars, as well as trucks and SUV’s would need 3 heads to fully protect the front of the vehicle due to their larger target areas.

-Against some of the newest variable pulse rate (VPR) lidar guns that are designed specifically to defeat laser jammers, the ALP can defeat them with just 2 heads, but things improve greatly with a third head in the center of the vehicle and it’s for this reason that if VPR guns are in use where you drive, 3 heads are highly recommended.
+Against some of the newest variable pulse rate (VPR) lidar guns that are designed specifically to defeat laser jammers, the ALP can defeat some them with just 2 heads, but things improve greatly with a third head in the center of the vehicle and it’s for this reason that if VPR guns are in use where you drive, 3 heads are highly recommended.
 Watch this video to see an ALP with 3 heads installed on a big truck take care of a deadly VPR gun.